Pothos v4 is now available! 🎉Check out the full migration guide here

 The types provided for DefaultEdgesNullability and DefaultNodeNullability must match the values provided in the nullable option of edgesFieldOptions and nodeFieldOptions respectively.
 This will set the default nullability for all connections created by your builder.

-nullability for edges fields defaults to { list: false, items: true } and the nullability of node fields default to false.
+nullability for edges fields defaults to { list: options.defaultFieldNullability, items: true } and the nullability of node fields is the same as options.defaultFieldNullability (which defaults to true).

 Per connection